5 Life-saving Tips for Moms with Gestational Diabetes

 During pregnancy, it’s common for your cells to become less responsive to the insulin you produce, a condition called insulin resistance.
 As a result, your blood-sugar levels can rise.
 In as many as 1 in 10 women, according to the Centers for Disease Control, they become so elevated that gestational diabetes develops.
 The main difference between GDM and other types of diabetes?
 It typically resolves after delivery.
 While sometimes GDM causes no noticeable symptoms, some women experience the following:

-Some of these symptoms may sound like no biggie or may mimic normal pregnancy symptoms, but GDM is serious: If untreated, it can increase your risk for high blood pressure, preeclampsia, and diabetic ketoacidosis, which is a dangerous diabetes complication.
+Some of these symptoms may sound like no biggie or may mimic normal pregnancy symptoms, but GDM is serious: If untreated, it can increase your risk for high blood pressure during pregnancy (including a condition called preeclampsia), and increased rates of cesarean section.

 The extra glucose in your blood also crosses the placenta, causing your baby to produce too much insulin.
 The baby then faces increased risks, including: